xengeo/java-fundamentals/playwright/pills/regular_expressions.md

 ## A simple example

 Even the most basic regular expressions can still be incredibly helpful.
-Suppose you have a webpage which displays some text "Priority: X" (where X is a number from 1 to 5).
+Suppose you have a webpage which displays a priority, in the format of "P1" to "P5".
 A regular expression which could match this pattern would be:

-`/Priority: [1-5]/`
+`/P[1-5]/`

 The square brackets (and the dash) indicate that the character inside the brackets can be any of the characters between the first and last characters in the brackets.
-So, for example, the regex above would match "Priority: 1", "Priority: 2", "Priority: 3", "Priority: 4" and "Priority: 5".
-It wouldn't match "Priority: 6", because 6 is not between 1 and 5.
+So, for example, the regex above would match "P1", "P2", "P3", "P4" and "P5".
+It wouldn't match "P6", because 6 is not between 1 and 5.

 ## A more complex example